will-thompson-k/deeplearning-nlp-models/README.md

 This repository contains the re-implementation of a handful of "deep" NLP papers in PyTorch.

-The goal of this project is to get into the weeds of some of these most recent model architectures and is by no means a comprehensive library.
+The goal of this project is to get into the weeds of some of the most recent deep learning model architectures.

 ## Contents